pierrepeterlongo/kmers_ebame-9/README.md

 ## 0. Preliminaries

 For this tutorial we prepared VMs on wich we installed kmtricks and kmindex.
-After you connected to your VM through SSH run the following command:
+After you connect to your VM through SSH run the following command:

 ```bash
 tmux